CQCL/pytket-docs/manual/manual_circuit.rst

     |000\rangle \longmapsto |100\rangle
     \end{gather}

-We can construct a :py:class:`ToffoliBox` with a python dictionary where the basis states above are entered as key-value pairs.
+We can construct a :py:class:`~pytket.circuit.ToffoliBox` with a python dictionary where the basis states above are entered as key-value pairs.
 For correctness if a basis state appears as key in the permutation dictionary then it must also appear and a value.

 .. jupyter-execute::